 Rainy Day Plumbing Problems

-This year has been a very wet one in Central Virginia.
-In fact, we have received some of the highest rainfall totals in recorded history for this area.
-While it may be a good thing for lawns and gardens, it can sometimes spell trouble for a home’s plumbing system.
+While getting plenty of rain may be a good thing for lawns and gardens, it can sometimes spell trouble for a home’s plumbing system.
 Even though the pipes within your home are in excellent condition, they can still face problems coming from outside your home.

-Preventative service and maintenance is always the safest and most cost-effective way to avoid a serious plumbing problem.
-Rainfall is still an issue even in the winter time.
+No matter what time of year, rainfall could always be an issue in Central Virginia.
+Preventative service and routine maintenance are always the safest and most cost-effective way to avoid a serious plumbing problem.

 Heavy rain also brings debris like leaves, trash, and dirt.
-These things can make their way into the vent stack pipes on your roof as well as the sewer system and clog drains.
+These things can make their way into the vent stack pipes on your roof or clog drains in the sewer system.
 One telltale sign that this has happened is when your drains seem sluggish and the water won’t drain as quickly as it normally should.
 You may also notice the foul smell of sewage.

 Flooding is a natural result of heavy rains.
 If you are on a septic system, heavy rain may saturate your drain field preventing your septic tank from properly releasing water.
 This may require some adjustments to your septic tank system or limiting your water use until your drain field has a chance to dry again.
 Heavy rains can also saturate the soil around your septic tank, increasing the pressure around the tank itself.